 UFO Conference CONTACT in the DESERT 2016: Notes From the Battleground

-Massive heat wave that hit Southern California the first weekend of June didn't stop thousands of people from attending the biggest UFO shindig of the year, "the Woodstock of UFOs" as it was dabbed by USA Today - CONTACT in the DESERT.
+A massive heat wave that hit Southern California the first weekend of June didn't stop thousands of people from attending the biggest UFO shindig of the year, CONTACT in the DESERT.

 For those who've never been to a UFO conference, imagine a lot of purple hair, sacred geometry tattoos and crystal pendants.
 Imagine scorching desert heat reminiscent of Native American sweat lodges.
 Imagine people of all ages and walks of life, but mostly the older folk.
 Finally, imagine diverse speakers - from alien "contactees," self-proclaimed gurus and fringe historians to esteemed scientists and Harvard-educated lawyers.